mintybubblegum/kindtime-equipo-7/README.md

 ***

 ## Tests
-To run the tests, execute the following command(s)
+To run the API tests, execute the following command(s)
 ```bash
   php artisan test
 ```